Medication Summary

 Pimecrolimus (Elidel)

-Derived from ascomycin, a natural substance produced by fungus Streptomyces hygroscopicus var ascomyceticus.
-Selectively inhibits production and release of inflammatory cytokines from activated T-cells by binding to cytosolic immunophilin receptor macrophilin-12.
+Pimecrolimus is derived from ascomycin, a natural substance produced by the fungus Streptomyces hygroscopicus var ascomyceticus.
+It selectively inhibits the production and release of inflammatory cytokines from activated T-cells by binding to the cytosolic immunophilin receptor macrophilin-12.
 The resulting complex inhibits phosphatase calcineurin, thus blocking T-cell activation and cytokine release.
 Cutaneous atrophy was not observed in clinical trials, a potential advantage over topical corticosteroids.
-Indicated only after other treatment options have failed.
+It is indicated only after other treatment options have failed.

 Neuromuscular Blocker Agents, Toxin